ROBERT WAYNE GARDNER

 Bob was a highly respected member of the 281st, and his closest friend was Bob George.
 Bob Gardner’s mother still talks about Bob George today, in some of the most arresting recollections I have ever listened to.
 Bob passed away on February 17, 1999, from complications that developed as a result of his Vietnam tour.
 Bob's widow continues to stay in contact with the Gardner family.

 Bob and his friend Bob George in the BOQ and preparing rockets in Mai Loc in 1969.

-Bob is survived by his parents.
-Donald M. and Lillian Gardner, who still reside in Wheaton, MD (pictured here with Linda George) and three brothers, Ronald, Steven, and Paul.
+Bob was survived by his parents.
+Donald M. and Lillian Gardner, (Mr. Gardner died in 2010 and Mrs. Gardner now resides in an assisted living facility in Montgomery County) (pictured here with Linda George) and three brothers, Ronald, Steven, and Paul.
 Bob is interred in the Arlington National Cemetery and if you ever have the occasion to visit The Tomb of the Unknown Soldiers in the cemetery, take the time to visit Bob’s grave.
 He is located right directly behind the buildings of the Tomb in the vicinity of the Special Operations Memorial.
 His grave is simple to find and easy to walk to.
 Bob was a soldier’s soldier, a pilot’s pilot, and he would appreciate the time we would take to acknowledge a fellow Intruder.

 Bob's Neighbor, Elaine Haydon, who knew him for most of his life,

 wrote the following poem in his memory on the day of his death;